quinntile/6242_team103/README.txt

  * This file contains instructions on how to set up the working environment so that prediction of austin and seattle housing market data into the later half of Year 2022 can be performed.
- * This package contains full functionality of preprocessing the data, including normalization, feature extraction, data cleaning, model creation, model hyperparameter tuning based on cross validation and model prediction.
+ * This package contains full functionality of preprocessing the data, including normalization, feature extraction, data cleaning, model creation, model hyperparameter tuning based on cross validation, model prediction, and model results visualization.
- * Specifically, this package fits a random forest regressor for Austin housing market, and a light gradient boosting machine for Seattle individual houses.
-Both estimator has been validated using 10-fold cross validation and number of iterations during each grid search can be specified by the user.
+ * Specifically, this package fits a random forest regressor for Austin housing market, a light gradient boosting machine for Seattle individual houses, and two prophet GAM models for both housing data.
+Both regression estimators have been validated using 10-fold cross validation and number of iterations during each grid search can be specified by the user.
  * In terms of time series forecasted features used in the regression for future:
    1) Austin mobility prediction - pycaret：naive forecaster
    2) SPY, DGL & Mortgage rate: prophet, GAM model